 The role of the Access to HE Coordinator is key to the development and delivery of Access courses.
-This is usually a senior Access to HE manager who has responsibility for all Access to HE provision at your centre.
+This is usually a senior manager with responsibility for all Access to HE provision at your centre.
 Any curriculum or quality assurance based information or queries will be directed towards this person.
 Some administration queries will also be directed to this person.